 UK-SPEC is published by the Engineering Council on behalf of the UK engineering profession.
 The standard has been developed, and is regularly updated, by panels representing professional engineering institutions, employers and engineering educators.
-It was last reviewed in 2013 and the third edition was published in January 2014.
+It was most recently reviewed in 2013 and the third edition was published in January 2014.
 There is a transition period of up to two years.
 From February 2016, all professional reviews will be conducted in line with this edition.
 Those currently working towards registration should consult their institution for advice.

 UK-SPEC can be downloaded here.